It Starts with a Learning Disability Assessment

 It’s not uncommon for parents and children to share the same or similar learning disability.
 Sometimes this is due to genetics.
-Other times, usually when executive function skills are involved, it has more to do with watched and learned behaviors.
 Issues with motor skills and difficulty understanding are two symptoms of disabilities that you especially want to watch for in your kids.

 School-aged children through high school age can do an educational evaluation to see if they qualify for special education services or other academic accommodations.
 However, students will likely not qualify for disability testing with their public school unless they are significantly behind in one or more subject areas.
 If you hope to pursue an assessment through your child’s school, I recommend reading my article, “Is a Private Educational Assessment What Your Child Needs?”
 The good news is there are many benefits to pursuing an educational evaluation with a licensed psychologist outside of the school.